discus-lang/ddc/Readme.md

 # The Disciplined Disciple Compiler [![Build Status](https://travis-ci.org/DDCSF/ddc.svg?branch=master)](https://travis-ci.org/DDCSF/ddc)

-DDC is a research compiler used to investigate program transformation in the presence of computational effects.
-This is a development release.
-There is enough implemented to experiment with the language, but not enough to solve actual problems...        (unless you're looking for a compiler to hack on).
+The Disciple language is an experimental dialect of Haskell which investigates static typing and program transformation in the presence of computational effects.
+The compiler (DDC) is currently "working alpha" quality, meaning there is a complete system that can be hacked around with, but it’s not yet industrial strength.

-## Main Language Features
+## Features

 * Haskell-like source language, so Haskell-like programs should work with minor modifications.